 Sales compensation plans can be powerful motivators that spur sales reps to become top performers and attract top talent.
 But they can also be difficult to design.
 A wide range of operational considerations can come into play.

 So how do you find the sweet spot in designing a plan that best serves your company?
-While several factors must be considered, here are three easy, essential considerations that should not be overlooked:
+While several factors must be considered, here are three easy, essential considerations for sales compensation planning that should not be overlooked:

 Tip #1 – Keep sales compensation plans simple.